-Distribution: Known only from Asotin County in Washington; Washington south to northeastern Oregon, east to Custer County, Idaho.
+Distribution: Occurring in the southeastern corner in Washington; Washington to northeastern Oregon, east to central Idaho.

 Habitat: Sagebrush plains to grassy or rocky slopes, often on talus.